What QuickBooks does

 CostLoop gives you the renewal calendar and subscription health view that QuickBooks doesn't.
 See the comparison summary or start tracking your subscriptions free today.

-CostLoop vs QuickBooks: expense management software for small business - which covers what
+CostLoop vs QuickBooks: expense management software for small and medium business - which covers what

 QuickBooks is accounting software.
 CostLoop is subscription management software.
-They cover different workflows, and the distinction matters for how you manage your expense management software for small business stack.
+They cover different workflows, and the distinction matters for how you manage your expense management software for small and medium business stack.

 QuickBooks tracks transactions after they happen - it sees the subscription charge on your bank statement.
 CostLoop tracks the subscription before it charges - it knows the renewal is coming 30 days in advance and alerts you so you can decide whether to continue, downgrade, or cancel before the money leaves your account.